Spacewalking astronauts prep station for new solar wings - WTMJ

 CAPE CANAVERAL, Fla.
 (AP) — Spacewalking astronauts ventured out Sunday to install support frames for new, high-efficiency solar panels arriving at the International Space Station later this year.

-NASA’s Kate Rubins and Victor Glover put the mounting brackets and struts together, then bolted them into place next to the station’s oldest and most degraded solar wings.
+NASA’s Kate Rubins and Victor Glover put the first set of mounting brackets and struts together, then bolted them into place next to the station’s oldest and most degraded solar wings.
+But the work took longer than expected, and they barely got started on the second set before calling it quits.

+Rubins will finish the job during a second spacewalk later this week.

 Some of the attachment locations required extra turns of the power drill and still weren’t snug enough, as indicated by black lines.
 The astronauts had to use a ratchet wrench to deal with the more stubborn bolts, which slowed them down.
-At one point, they were almost an hour behind.
+At one point, they were two hours behind.

 “Whoever painted this black line painted outside the lines a little bit,” Glover said at one particularly troublesome spot.